rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme could be used.

-## Negotiation of MIME types
+## Detection of suitable media types

 As most IM systems are proprietary, standalone systems, it is useful to allow clients to send and receive proprietary formats among themselves.
-Using the multipart/alternative MIME wrapper, clients can send a message using the basic functionality described in this document AND a proprietary format for same-vendor clients simultaneously over the same group with end-to-end encryption.
+Using the multipart/alternative MIME wrapper (or the container syntax in Appendix A of this document), clients can send a message using the basic functionality described in this document AND a proprietary format for same-vendor clients simultaneously over the same group with end-to-end encryption.

-[@!I-D.mahy-mls-content-neg] contains the actual MLS extensions useful for negotiating MIME types.
-The profile in this document requires support for receiving message/cpim, text/plain, text/markdown, and multipart MIME.
-All other mime types (including some recommended in this profile) are optional.

 Example sending this profile and proprietary messaging protocol simultaneously.
 ~~~~~~~